A Service of UA Little Rock

 The site, now called Markham Square, serves as a watershed to absorb and filter polluted stormwater.
 It also hosts pollinator-friendly native plants and has seating and play areas for families.

-Maggie Ryan is a reporter and local host of All Things Considered for Little Rock Public Radio.
+Maggie Ryan is the Contributing Editor at Little Rock Public Radio.